-Alabama Rivers Alliance recommends a flow regime for the Tallapoosa River downstream from Harris Dam that mimics the natural hydrograph to the fullest extent possible, provides seasonal variability, restores aquatic habitat, reduces river level and water temperature fluctuations to mitigate the detrimental effects of hydropeaking, and is adaptively managed for the benefit of aquatic species.
-Alabama Rivers Alliance also recommends, [10(a) no. 3] that a combined 400-450 cfs flow be passed from the warmer epilimnion of the lake when stratified, and that the flow have a DO concentration of at least 5.0 mg/L at all times.
+ARA recommends a flow regime for the Tallapoosa River downstream from Harris Dam that mimics the natural hydrograph to the fullest extent possible, provides seasonal variability, restores aquatic habitat, reduces river level and water temperature fluctuations to mitigate the detrimental effects of hydropeaking, and is adaptively managed for the benefit of aquatic species.
+ARA also recommends, [10(a) no. 3] that a combined 400-450 cfs flow be passed from the warmer epilimnion of the lake when stratified, and that the flow have a DO concentration of at least 5.0 mg/L at all times.

-Studies have demonstrated the effects of hydraulic regulation on the Tallapoosa River fish community (Irwin and Hornsby, 1997; Bowen et al. 1998; Freeman et al., 2005; and Irwin, 2019).
+Studies have demonstrated the effects of hydraulic regulation on the Tallapoosa River fish and macroinvertebrate community (Irwin and Hornsby, 1997; Bowen et al. 1998; Andress, 2002; Freeman et al., 2005; Martin, 2008; Goar, 2013; and Irwin, 2019).
 Construction of Harris Dam and its appurtenant hydroelectric system features began in 1974 and was completed in 1983.
 Bowen et al. (1998) examined the availability and persistence of key habitats and fish assemblages at regulated and unregulated sites on the river and concluded that hydropeaking dam operations decreased both the average duration of shallow water habitats and year-to-year variation in persistence of these habitats when compared to unregulated sites.
 Freeman et al. (2005) found an increase in the proportion of darters and minnows in regulated reaches of the Tallapoosa River when compared to unregulated reaches of the Coosa River.
+Andres (2002) and Martin (2008) found that the nesting success of redbreast sunfish was negatively related to both peaking generation and depressed water temperatures.
+Goar (2013) found that hatching frequency of redbreast sunfish was higher and occurred earlier in unregulated sites compared to later hatching in regulated sections of the Tallapoosa River, which could affect overall survival of juvenile fish and recruitment to the population.
 Irwin (2019) found fish species richness and fish persistence and colonization rates being greatest in unregulated reaches of the river compared to regulated reaches.
+Based on samples from regulated reaches downstream from Harris Dam and samples from unregulated reaches on the upper Tallapoosa River and Hillabee Creek, Irwin (2019) also found that macroinvertebrate communities downstream from the dam had overall lower diversity, greater density driven by increased abundance of flow disturbance tolerant taxa, and the exclusion of some flow sensitives species from regulated reaches.